Operation-End-of-the-Universe/Scratch-Users-Banning-Users/README.md

 # How-to-use
 Install Violentmonkey: https://violentmonkey.github.io/
-This will tampar the code and automaticallt run it.
+This will tamper the code and automatically run it.

 Next, find the user you wish to ban for example, i will use a alt accounts: @Gregorythemandios